0djentd/learning_gh_actions/README.md

 # Simple game
-simple project, created for learning purposes.
+simple project, created for learning how to use Github actions.